 Nervous breakdowns are not reserved for adults.
-Substance abuse or no substance abuse, a teen or adolescent can reach a peak of what they are capable of handling in their life.
+Substance abuse or no substance abuse, a teen or adolescent can reach a peak of what they are capable of handling in their life and may need to access an adolescent mental health treatment for help.
 Substance abuse might develop as a nervous breakdown begins to build as a child tries to control, manage, and cope on their own.

 Stonewater Adolescent Recovery Center is a residential treatment facility located in the rolling countryside of Mississippi.
-Our remote location is the perfect get away where teen and adolescent males can focus on building a foundation of recovery while being cleansed in mind, body, and spirit, from addiction.
-Call us today for information: 622-598-4214
+Our remote location is the perfect getaway where teen and adolescent males can focus on building a foundation of recovery while being cleansed in mind, body, and spirit, from addiction.
+Call us today for information about our adolescent residential addiction treatment program by calling 622-598-4214